RomanRD/doc-test/docs/developer-documentation/design/tags/menu.rst

 Inside *menuLoop* tag you can use following variable:

 * **menuItem** - MenuItemDTO - represents the current menu item.
+* **isCurrent** - Boolean - represents a boolean whether the current item is the current document.
 * **hasChildren** - Boolean - represents a boolean whether the current item has nested elements.
 * **menuItems** - List<MenuItemDTO> - represents nested elements of the current menu item.